Is there a feeling better than placing your back on a reclining chair and raising your feet on the soft foot pad?

 You won’t see the dust accumulating on the cushion but, it is there.
 When you ignore the dust, you shorten the life of the fabric.
 So, make it a habit of vacuuming the seats as often as possible.

-- Do not expose the fabric to direct sunlight – UV rays break down the seat’s fabric leading wearing out fast.
+- Do not expose the fabric to direct sunlight - UV rays break down the seat's fabric which cause it to wear out quicker.

 The videos below demonstrate how to reupholster a recliner chair and create slipcovers for your recliner.
 The video on the left is in depth and the video on the right is a quicker tutorial.